rayhouhou/Kai/docs/high-level-design.md

 ### 3.1 Orchestration
 - **Purpose**: Workflow Management
-- **Description**: This component, which is yet to be fully determined, will be responsible for managing the complex workflows involved in KYC processes.
+- **Description**: This component is implemented thanks to Autogen which will be responsible for managing the complex workflows involved in KYC processes.
 It will coordinate tasks between different components of the system, ensuring that KYC investigations are carried out efficiently and effectively.

 ## 4. User Interface Layer